Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 <div class="info" data-title="About Azure Cosmos DB">

->Azure Cosmos DB is a fully managed NoSQL database service that offers multiple APIs, including SQL, MongoDB, Cassandra, Gremlin, and Azure Table storage.
-It's a globally distributed database, which means that your data can be replicated across multiple regions, and you can choose the closest region to your users to reduce latency.
+>Azure Cosmos DB is Microsoft's fully managed and serverless distributed database with support for NoSQL and relational workloads.
+It offers global distribution across all Azure regions transparently replicating your data wherever your users are.
+Develop applications using open-source database engines, including PostgreSQL, MongoDB, and Cassandra.
+Get automatic scalability, enterprise-grade security, and cost-effective consumption-based pricing.
 For our needs, we'll be using the SQL API along with the Node.js SDK.
 >
 >Surely, that may sound a bit strange, using SQL to access a NoSQL database?
 But don't worry, it's not a mistake.
 Cosmos DB is a *multi-model database*, which means that it can support different ways of accessing the data.
 SQL is the most common way of querying data, so it feels familiar to most developers and makes it easy to get started.
 Still, you must not forget that it's not relational database, so you can't make very complex queries and joins have to be avoided because of their performance impact.